Aquantia/AQtion/README.txt

  PHYExternalLoopback: External loopback on Phy (with loopback ethernet cable).
  Downshift:           When `on`, enables link speed downgrade in case PHY sees
                       currently selected speed is constantly failing
+ MediaDetect:         When `on`, enables low-power autoneg in PHY

 Self test
 ------------------------------------